w3f/polkadot-wiki/docs/learn/learn-accounts.md

 :::info User friendly wallets

-Create your Polkadot accounts with a secure and user-friendly wallets listed on the [Polkadot website](https://www.polkadot.network/ecosystem/wallets/).
+Create your Polkadot accounts with a secure and user-friendly wallet listed on the [Polkadot website](https://www.polkadot.network/ecosystem/wallets/).

-See the [Wallets](./wallets-index) section for more information about wallets, and the [wallets and extensions](../general/wallets-and-extensions.md) page for wallets and browser extensions funded by the Polkadot/Kusama Treasuries or by the [Web3 Foundation Grants Program](../general/grants.md).
+See the [Wallets](./wallets-index) section for more information about wallets and the [wallets and extensions](../general/wallets-and-extensions.md) page for wallets and browser extensions funded by the Polkadot/Kusama Treasuries or by the [Web3 Foundation Grants Program](../general/grants.md).